industrialsynthfreak/imgserver/README.md

 ## Problems

- The execution of the script is pretty secure, because a client obviously doesn't have access to it - it's not served in any way, plus in most cases one won't need to exec it with su or sudo, and if you do then something is wrong with you!
+ The execution of the script is pretty secure, because a client obviously doesn't have access to it, because it's not served in any way, plus in most cases one won't need to exec it with su or sudo, and if you do then something is wrong with you!
 However, cookies protection is pretty lame.
 You may want to patch that.
 File names are 7 letter randomly generated strings and may overlap eventually.